VannAIOrg/salOCR/README.md

 **Original Image | Binarized Image | Deskewed Image**
 ![Image Processing Workflow](assets/SalOCR_Binarization.png)

-## Result of Processing `HindiBooks` Folder:
-- Average time taken to process each page: **~5 seconds**
-- PDFs with only text showed the best results.
-- PDFs containing images or illustrations yielded poor results (#TODO).
-- Accuracy of text conversion was high (based on visual inspection; no quantitative analysis was performed).

 ## Text Detection
 During processing, text regions and lines are detected as shown below: